-Female Genital Mutilation (FGM) is encompassed within the term Honour Based Violence
+Female Genital Mutilation (FGM) is encompassed within the term Honour Based Abuse:

-- ALL staff and volunteers are aware of the "one chance rule" and will report all cases of suspected Honour Based Violence to the DSL immediately - FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences - ALL staff need to be alert to the possibility of when a female pupil may be at risk of FGM or when it may have been conducted on them - Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
-If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+- ALL staff and volunteers are aware of the "one chance rule" and will report all cases of suspected Honour Based Abuse or FGM to the DSL immediately - FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences - ALL staff need to be alert to the possibility of when a female pupil may be at risk of FGM or when it may have been conducted on them - Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
+If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18 or there are concerns this may be about to happen, the teacher must report this to the police.

 Modern Slavery The Modern Slavery Act 2015 places a new statutory duty on public authorities, including schools, to notify the National Crime Agency (NCA) (section 52 of the Act) on observing signs or receiving intelligence relating to modern slavery.
-The public authority (including schools) bears this obligation where it has 'reasonable grounds to believe that a person may be a victim of slavery or human trafficking'.
+The public authority (including schools) bears this obligation where it has 'reasonable grounds to believe that a person may be a victim of slavery or human trafficking':

 Staff must be aware of the above and contact the DSL should they suspect or receive information that either parents or their children may be victims of modern slavery.
-The DSL should then contact the NCA
+The DSL should then contact the NCA and follow their normal safeguarding procedures.

-Peer on Peer Abuse occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in peer on peer abuse is under the age of 18.
+Peer on Peer Abuse (including sexual violence and harassment) occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in peer on peer abuse is under the age of 18.
+Please see